harshit-46/AlgoViser/README.md

     HTML
     CSS
     Material-UI
-    Firebase
-    AWS

 ## Process of Development:

-    The development of the Page Replacement Algorithm Simulator project was a multi-step process that involved designing the user interface, choosing appropriate algorithms to implement, developing the application using Reactjs, JavaScript, HTML, CSS, Firebase, and deploying the application on AWS Amplify.
+    The development of the Page Replacement Algorithm Simulator project was a multi-step process that involved designing the user interface, choosing appropriate algorithms to implement, developing the application using Reactjs, JavaScript, HTML, CSS, and deploying the application on vercel and render.
 The following are the steps involved in the development of this project:

 User Interface Design: